Chief Executive Officer and Chairman of the Executive Board

 Responsibilities: Corporate Strategy, Division Performance, Business Development, Legal Affairs, Communications, Human Resources, and Sustainability as well as Technology & Global Shared Services.

-Ms. McKinstry has been Chief Executive Officer and Chairman of the Executive Board since September 1, 2003, and Member of the Executive Board since June 1, 2001.
+Nancy McKinstry (United States, 1959) is Chief Executive Officer and Chairman of the Executive Board of Wolters Kluwer since September 1, 2003, and Member of the Executive Board since June 1, 2001.

 Before assuming her present position in 2003, Ms. McKinstry gained more than a decade of experience at Wolters Kluwer and its operating companies in North America.
 Most recently, she was an Executive Board member of the company and previously served as CEO of Wolters Kluwer’s operations in North America.
 She also was President and CEO of CCH Legal Information Services, now a part of Wolters Kluwer’s Legal & Regulatory division.
 Earlier, Ms. McKinstry held product management positions with CCH INCORPORATED, now part of Wolters Kluwer’s Tax & Accounting division.